What Is The Health Care Spending Account?

 The Health Care Spending Account (HCSA) is a negotiated employee benefit that helps state employees pay for health-related expenses with tax-free dollars.
 This includes medical, hospital, laboratory, prescription drug, dental, vision, and hearing expenses that are not reimbursed by your insurance, or other benefit plans.

-Before participating in the HCSA program, you should carefully consider what your eligible expenses might be.
+Before enrolling in the HCSA program, you should carefully consider what your eligible expenses might be.
 Reviewing your expenses from previous years can help.
 Once you have estimated the amount of your expenses, you may then determine how much to contribute to your HCSA.
 Under federal law, any money that you put into your HCSA must be used for expenses incurred during the plan year in which it was contributed.
-For the 2020 plan year, the maximum annual contribution allowed is $2,700 and the minimum annual contribution is $100.
-The maximum contribution may be subject to change annually since it is indexed to inflation.
+For the 2021 plan year, the maximum annual contribution allowed is $2,750 and the minimum annual contribution is $100.
+The maximum contribution may be subject to change annually.

-1. Employees who work for New York State Executive Branch agencies, the State University of New York (excluding UUP-represented employees), and the Legislature, and non-judicial employees of the Unified Court System are eligible if they meet the following:
+1. Employees who work for New York State Executive Branch agencies, the State University of New York (SUNY), and the Legislature, and non-judicial employees of the Unified Court System are eligible if they meet the following:

 - Are permanent employees or are expected to be on the payroll for the entire calendar year (employees who teach on a school year schedule and are paid on a 10-month basis are eligible if they meet the other criteria below)